Thank you for your donations

-Sharon Ames and Tricia McSweeney are planning to run this year’s Boston Marathon to raise funds to support innovation in education for the AEFI.
+Sharon Ames, Tricia McSweeney and Alycia LeDuc are planning to run this year’s Boston Marathon to raise funds to support innovation in education for the AEFI.

 Training to run the 26.2 mile Boston Marathon is a grueling and incredibly hard challenge.
-Sharon and Tricia strive to not only to meet the challenge of crossing the finish line, but also the challenge of raising $4,000 in support of teacher grants for the Ashland Public Schools.
+Sharon, Tricia and Alycia strive to not only to meet the challenge of crossing the finish line, but also the challenge of raising $4,000 in support of teacher grants for the Ashland Public Schools.

-Both women are avid runners, longtime residents of Ashland and strong supporters of the Ashland Public Schools.
+All the women are avid runners, Tricia and Sharon are longtime residents of Ashland and strong supporters of the Ashland Public Schools.
 Tricia McSweeney lives with her husband Sean and four children all who attend the Ashland Schools.
 Tricia is a surgical RN at Tufts Medical Center.
-Sharon Ames and her husband Bill have 3 children, two of which graduated from Ashland High and a seventh grade boy.
+Sharon Ames and her husband Bill have 3 children, two of which graduated from Ashland High and an eighth grade boy.
 Sharon is a Speech Pathologist in the Ashland Schools.
-Both women dedicate their weekend mornings to runs of 13 miles or more and are thankful for the understanding and tolerance their husbands and children give them while they are out training between 2 to 4 hours a run.
+All the women dedicate their weekend mornings to runs of 13 miles or more and are thankful for the understanding and tolerance their husbands and children give them while they are out training between 2 to 4 hours a run.

 When asked why she is participating in the Marathon Challenge Tricia McSweeney states, “I am running the marathon for the AEFI because I want my children and children in this community to get the best education they can.
 The AEFI is about creating opportunities by providing grants for teachers who bring innovation to the classroom.
 By running and raising money for the AEFI I have the opportunity to give back to the community of Ashland.
 I also want to show my kids that you can set a challenging goal for yourself, work toward that goal and achieve it.”